What happened to Bitcoin Cash?

 How did people react to Bitcoin Cash Halving?

 This shouldn’t come as a surprise that the posts on social media that people were discussing the most were also the most expressive.
 There are generally two moods about it on Twitter and Reddit: either people spell doom to Bitcoin Cash or are stocking up on popcorn to see how everything is going to unfold.

 Not necessarily.
 If anything, Bitcoin Cash is likely to be more influenced by the Bitcoin halving rather than its own, experts say.
 After all, BCH is following BTC price trends quite consistently, and from the previous experience, the whole market, following the first cryptocurrency, is expected to experience a long-term bull-run.
 That is, on the premise that history repeats itself.
 We shouldn’t forget that the world in 2016 was much different from what we have now.

 That is it for this topic for now!
-Continue following this story with us by following ChangeHero on social media: Twitter, Facebook page, Medium, join our Telegram group and the ChangeHero Subreddit.
+Continue following this story with us by following ChangeHero on our blog, Twitter, Facebook page, Medium, join our Telegram channel and the ChangeHero Subreddit.
 Until the next one!